TheRoks/therokscom/blog/content/posts/2019/10/efficient-building-a-monorepo-on-azure-devops/index.md

 When reading the previous, DevOps is trying to optimize the NPM install.
 But what is faster than a fast npm install?
 Don't execute the NPM install when it is not needed.
 But how do we know it is not needed?

-In git a folder shows the last commit id that is made in that folder, recursively.
-With this in mind we can use the commit id as a cache key of the Cache Beta task.
+In git, a folder shows the last commit id that is made in that folder, recursively.
+With this in mind, we can use the commit id as a cache key of the Cache Beta task.
 If we can cache even the build output, we do not have to execute the npm install/NuGet restore and all related build tasks.
 Not having to execute the tasks is always faster than needing to execute them.

 ![Cache Beta](./cache-beta.png)

 How can we get the commit ids of folders?
 A good approach for this is to use the [Azure DevOps API](https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-5.1).
 This API is as big as DevOps itself.
 Put this API call in a Powershell script and combine it with the Cache Beta task.
-For that a Yaml step template can be used in all jobs.
+For that, a Yaml step template can be used in all jobs.

 ```yaml
 parameters: